-Riding the Ducati 1098S leaves you with one of two feelings when you get to the other end: exhilarated joy, or unbridled anger.
-Unfortunately, too many situations lead to situations of anger.
+Riding the Ducati 1098S leaves you with one of two feelings when you get to the other end: exhilarated joy or unbridled anger.
+Unfortunately, too many situations lead to anger.

 Firstly, the 1098S doesn’t like to go slow.
 It requires a lot of finesse with the throttle to keep it at sedate low speeds.

 I’ve ridden a lot of bikes, from slow to less slow to fast.
 While the Ducati 1098S is a more high-power one than most, it’s not stratospherically higher — a few bikes had similarly high torque figures, they just didn’t rev as high.